scalastuff/scalaleafs/url-handling.md

 layout: default
 ---

-A typical scala leafs application starts at a common root, and refines its rendering based on the following element of the requested URL.
-A UrlTrail represents this process.
-It starts at the root URL and the application advances it until it reaches the end, which is the requested URL.
+A typical Leafs application uses a single-page approach.
+There is a single template where rendering begins.
+Other templates are included conditionally, based on, for example, the current request URL.
+This approach is helped by the [UrlTrail](/api/index.html#net.scalaleafs.UrlTrail) class.
+A URL trail denotes the process of starting at a root point and finding your way to the current URL.

 {% highlight scala %}
 package com.mycom